-For your first degree in medical tech, you can either enroll in an associate or bachelor’s degree program.
+For your first medical tech degree, you can enroll in an associate or bachelor’s degree program.
 It depends on the career path you wish to take and maybe your education qualification.
 Besides, you can pursue a bachelor’s course after finishing your associate degree program.

 So, how long does each take?

 As mentioned earlier, you only need to commit four years to achieve a bachelor’s degree in countries like Australia.
-This duration allows you to cover a wide range of coursework and essential practical experience.
+This duration allows you to cover various coursework and essential practical experience.
 The courses covered include medical technology solutions, management, and leadership.
 Course work takes the first years of study while students concentrate on clinical practicals in the final year.